 I got an email from an industrious kid.
-He was a high school student preparing a history project (building a historical timeline) and he wrote to us asking if we would give him and his classmates the premium edition of our timeline maker software.
+He was a high school student preparing a history project and he wrote to us asking if we would give him and his classmates the premium edition of our timeline maker software.
 Good for him.
 He said they were struggling to build timeline templates because his school’s Gantt chart tool was “complicated and ugly.”
 I wrote to him and he responded that they needed something that was more graphical, template driven, easier to use and something that could be presented in a simple way.
 It got me thinking of the value of timeline makers and timeline templates as education tools.

 I was interested because I had just recently done bit of family history homework on a timeline.
 My family seems to have moved around over the past couple centuries, and there were some diligent family historians recording this along the way.
 So I had a pretty good log of when and where my ancestors were.
 I turned this information into a timeline and found it to be a really cool visual tool for understanding my origins.
 Plotting my ancestor’s history in timeline maker had me simultaneously thinking about the events and circumstances of their day.
 So then I plotted the significant historical events of the time on top of my family’s timeline template, and that was very educational.